 We operate at the City of Oswego McCrobie Civic Center, an historic and classy venue that overlooks Lake Ontario.
 On concert evenings, the hall is transformed into an intimate venue replete with candlelit tables, professional staging and sound.
 Concert goers find an array of freshly baked desserts, hot cider and freshly brewed coffee.

 The Music Hall is a “listening” venue sought after by songwriters and musicians.
-We seek to offer a venue for the unheard voice, new ideas, to those who use song to reach out from and to the edges of our culture.
+We seek to offer a venue for the unheard voice, new ideas, and those who use song to reach out from and to the edges of our culture.

 Board of Directors